Elements-Agency/benjaminjyoung/content/artwork/okay/index.md

 date: 2022-12-20
 title: Okay
 description: The Okay realism drawing is a human Okay hand sign, drawn with graphite pencil.
-alt: The drawing displays a detailed pencil sketch of a human hand with a gentle curvature of the fingers and intricate line work that captures the texture of the skin.
+alt: The drawing by Ben Young displays a detailed pencil sketch of a human hand with a gentle curvature of the fingers and intricate line work that captures the texture of the skin.
-author: Benjamin J. Young
+author: Ben Young

 progress: Drawn with graphite pencil on printer paper.